 That did the trick.
 Blasphemy was a capital crime, and those words from Jesus were a direct claim of divinity.
 Jesus said the words himself in front of the Sanhedrin, which meant they could all stand as witnesses.
 Done and done.

 Jesus cited an apocalyptic text that portrayed God granting all power and dominion to “one like a son of man,” who had ascended through the clouds from earth to stand before God.
 He was claiming this power for himself.
 Yet Jesus didn’t seem to have the kind of power portrayed in that text.
 Was he out of his mind?
 From this moment forward, what happens?
-Jesus is beaten, dragged before Pilate to finalize the death sentence, tortured, and crucified.
+Jesus is beaten, dragged before the Roman governor to finalize the death sentence, tortured, and crucified.
 Either he didn’t have the power he thought he had, or Divine power is about something other than control.

-We’re so used to people scrambling for power and control, chasing it through every possible means–Influence, celebrity, wealth, platform, followers, political power, and finally, the ability to leverage violence to get what we want.
+We’re so used to people scrambling for power and control, chasing it through every possible means–Influence, celebrity, wealth, platform, followers, politics, and finally, the ability to leverage violence to get what we want.
 We want to be in control, to make sure bad things can’t happen to us, to manage the narrative.
 We want our team in charge.
 Human history is just a parade of names we remember because of the role they’ve played in the never-ending quest for control.